mtassia/TIAMMAt/README.md

 - `HMMER` (Available at http://hmmer.org/; users should follow the installation instructions provided by HMMER prior to running TIAMMAt)

+TIAMMAt is compatible with `HMMER` versions 3.1 and 3.3.2

 ---
 ### USAGE:
 It's recommended that for all path arguments, absolute paths be used.